aspiring-aster/OMORI-CNN/README.md

 # OMORI-CNN
-A convolutional neural network mean't to classify OMORI characters
+A convolutional neural network meant to classify OMORI characters